Lewis Richardson (footballer): Burnley

 Richardson was born in Moston, Manchester and had his first trial at Burnley at the age of eight.
 In November 2018, he raised eyebrows when he scored 5 goals against Crewe Alexandra on his debut for Burnley under-18's at the age of 15.
 A few months later in February 2019, once he had turned 16, he made his debut for the under-23 side managed by Steve Stone.
 He scored a hat-trick against Rochdale in the Lancashire Senior Cup semi-final, having come on as a substitute at half-time.
 He subsequently became a regular member of the under-23 squad for the remainder of the 2018–19 season, regularly playing against players many years older than him.
 Burnley made sure to tie Richardson down to a two-year scholarship in July 2019, amid interest from fellow Premier League side Tottenham Hotspur.

 In August 2019, still aged 16, he made the squad for the first team for an EFL Cup tie against League One Sunderland at Turf Moor.
-However, he remained an unusued substitute as the Clarets were knocked out after they lost 3–1.
+However, he remained an unused substitute as the Clarets were knocked out after they lost 3–1.
 On his 17th birthday in February 2020, Richardson signed his first professional contract with the club until the summer of 2022.
 Back and hamstring injuries slightly hampered his progress in the second half of the season but he still scored a total of 7 goals for the under-18 and under-23 squads.
 He was placed into the first-team bubble by manager Sean Dyche before the 2020–21 season commenced and played in some pre-season friendlies.
 He made his professional debut for the first-team in a 4–0 Premier League loss to Tottenham Hotspur on 28 February 2021, replacing Jay Rodriguez as a late substitute.
 At 18 years and 21 days, he became Burnley's youngest Premier League debutant.

 Grimsby Town (loan)

 On 1 September 2022, Richardson joined Grimsby Town on loan for the 2022–23 season.

 Richardson was recalled by Burnley on 26 January 2023, he had scored two goals in fifteen appearances in all competitions.
-Manager Paul Hurst stated upon his departure “We thank Lewis for his contribution to our season.
+Manager Paul Hurst stated upon his departure "We thank Lewis for his contribution to our season.
 Obviously the last one that he had set us up for this FA Cup game at Luton and I think that he showed, at times, what a good player he is.
-I think he could have a big future in the game so we thank Burnley for allowing him to come to us for the first half of the season and I’ll certainly be watching his career with interest.”
+I think he could have a big future in the game so we thank Burnley for allowing him to come to us for the first half of the season and I'll certainly be watching his career with interest."

+York City (loan)

+On 31 January 2025, Richardson joined National League club York City on loan for the remainder of the season.

+He departed Burnley upon the expiry of his contract at the end of the 2024–25 season.

+Boreham Wood

+On 1 September 2025, Richardson joined National League club Boreham Wood on a two-year deal.